 Saturday, my father, my daughter, and two friends went to cut our Christmas tree.
 Every year, we march out to some spot out of town for the annual sawing down of the Tannenbaum.

 We’d like to take Karl along, but even though we call his wheelchair an ATV, it’s not, really, especially at a Christmas tree farm in winter.
-So he and my husband Reynold stayed home to watch Charlie Brown’s Christmas Special.
+So he stayed home with someone to watch Charlie Brown’s Christmas Special.

 Turns out it was an appropriate choice, in a Bah Humbug-y sort of way.

 Typically, my family waits until the very last moment possible because it’s Advent: that’s what you do.

 However, Saturday was the one-year anniversary of my mother’s death of pancreatic cancer.